-Does your school have contacts with or get requests schools looking for teachers?
-Or from businesses needing English instruction to their employees?
 IH Barcelona is a very well-known teacher training centre, one of the largest in Europe.
 We are constantly contacted by schools who are looking for new teachers, particularly but by no means exclusively in the Barcelona area.
 This tends to happen more in May / June and September – but more and more, new teachers are needed throughout the year.

 With regards to business, they don''t contact us directly, but language schools in the area which give classes in-company tend to advertise their vacancies via our post-course support group and noticeboard as they know we train a lot of teachers.

-From which countries do you receive inquiries from employers needing English teachers?
 Most employment tends to be done locally, although some non-Spain schools, in particular in Central and Eastern Europe, do let us know about their vacancies.
 We put them up on the notice board in the trainees' workspace and send them out via our support group.

 The IH World website also has a worldwide recruitment section you can look at for current and upcoming vacancies at the 150 International House schools around the world.

-Will I be able to find work in January?
 January is in fact a good time to pick up work.
 Some teachers leave in December, some new groups open, so directors are looking for extra teachers.
 You need to be looking during the week prior to Christmas.
 It's also a good idea to be around from 1st/2nd January as well, as directors are at work, realising the possible vacancies they may have, and contacting teachers.
 Classes don't start until after 6th January, which is a public holiday ('Kings Day').

-Roughly how much can a CELTA qualified teacher in Barcelona expect to earn?
 Pay and conditions vary a great deal.
 In Barcelona you can expect between 1,000 and 1,300 euros per month for 20 to 25 hours a week contact time (before tax).
 With very few exceptions, almost nowhere in the world do you go into ELT to get rich!
 But as a rule of thumb, English teachers' salaries are in line with the average wage and do allow a reasonable standard of living (depending on how much you have to pay for accommodation), though it's not easy to save.

-Is there any form of dress code in teaching in Spain?
 What we said regarding dress code in our "During the course" FAQs section applies in most English language teaching jobs in Spain.
 However, in some business English teaching contexts and in teaching in some universities, men may be expected to wear a jacket and tie, but in most language academies you just need to look reasonably smart.

 Smart but casual is the general rule for most teaching jobs in Spain.
 In other cultures the dress code may be different and may be an even more important.